Should You Use a Credit Card to Get Cash from ATM?

 The most helpful way to evade using a credit card cash advance is to stay on budget.
 We all have different ways of carrying out our habits, but having a written budget can help you line up your spending with your expenses.
 This hugely reduces the need for a cash advance because you’ll know what you have and what you’ll need.

 Sometimes in our pursuit to make our money work for us, life happens.
-In case of emergencies, consider keeping up to date on zero interest credit card promotional offers in lieu of credit card cash advances.
+In a case of emergencies, consider keeping up to date on zero interest credit card promotional offers instead of credit card cash advances.

 In addition to this, you should start putting a little away each month.
 If you end up taking out a cash advance from your credit card, scrutinize the interest rates and fees you’ll be paying for it.